PremStark/PremStark/README.md

 ### 🔬 Research Spotlight
 **[IEEE] Fine-Tuning of Large Language Models for Solving DSA Problems Using QLoRA**
 - Published research on creating `finetuned-leetcode-CodeLlama-7b`.
-- Focused on drastically reducing memory and computational requirements for LL
+- Focused on drastically reducing memory and computational requirements for LLMs.